kristyanne/fe-starter/docs/getting-started.md

 ### Running the project

-Each individual gulp task will be documented in more detail in the `tasks.md` file.
+Each individual gulp task will be documented in more detail in the [Tasks](tasks.md) doc.
 However, in the spirit of getting up and running, open a terminal window and type the following:

 ```sh